 - Cost: $25/registration fee, additional fees for transportation and lodging when traveling to competitions and conferences locally, regionally and nationally

 Sign your kid up to play basketball with this local group.
 Practices are 7-9 p.m.
 Mondays at the Macomb County location and third Wednesdays at the Oakland County spot.
 Prep team or varsity team available – both co-ed.
 While athletes don’t need to use a wheelchair daily, they must have a disability that affects their lower extremities, organizers note.

 - Address: Drop-in program at a variety of locations in Oakland County

 Oakland County Parks has partnered with more than 30 non-profits to provide golf, dancing and other recreational opportunities for people with special needs.

 - Address: OUCARES at Oakland University, 425C Pawley Hall, Rochester

 - Phone: 248-370-2424 or email email@example.com

 - Ages: Programs for ages 4 through adult

 - Cost: Varies based on program; ranges $50-$130 and scholarships are available

-Kids anywhere on the autism spectrum along with their friends and siblings can participate in these sports programs, which throughout the year include indoor and outdoor soccer, Judo, basketball, volleyball, bowling, swimming, yoga, and Snagolf – also known as “starting new at golf,” a modified version for kids who need more assistance.
+Kids anywhere on the autism spectrum along with their friends and siblings can participate in these sports programs, which throughout the year include indoor and outdoor soccer, swimming, judo, basketball, volleyball and SNAG golf for beginners.